 Malaysia a ‘frontrunner’ to become data centre hub in ASEAN

-Data centre services provider the Aims Group believes Malaysia’s data centre industry is set to soar.
+Data Center services provider the Aims Group believes Malaysia's data center industry is set to soar.

-According to the company, a stronger focus on both cloud computing technology and the digitalisation of businesses will drive the current growth of the local data centre industry, but data centres must adapt with the times to succeed in this competitive space.
+According to the company, a stronger focus on both cloud computing technology and the digitalisation of businesses will drive the current growth of the local data center industry, but data centers must adapt with the times to succeed in this competitive space.

 AIMS asserts scalable cloud technology allows businesses to be agile and flexible, and their affordability makes them an excellent foundation for companies to build their operations on in the digital age.
 For these reasons, cloud plays a vital role in facilitating the rise of emerging technologies such as online payment gateways, e-wallets, artificial intelligence and the Internet of Things (IoT).

 However, it's not a silver bullet as many companies within Malaysia (and around the world) increasingly prefer the hybrid IT infrastructure model where they use cloud services but maintain mission-critical data in on-premises data centers.